webuild-consortium/webuild-github-policies/docs/01-github-policies-and-guidelines.md

 **For GitHub Issues:**
 1. Check repository documentation
 2. Search existing issues
-3. Ask in repository discussions
+3. Open an issue in the relevant repository
 4. Contact repository maintainers
 5. Escalate to WP/Group lead